COATnor/coatnor.github.io/_sources/formatting.rst.txt

 **sn_region > sn_subregion > sn_locality > sn_section**

 Note that the names confirm to the general rules of text formatting (no capital letters, no Scandinavian letters etc).
-Anyone in need ofthe proper spelling (for instance for plotting purposes) can consult the sheet “correct spelling” in the same file.
+Anyone in need of the proper spelling (for instance for plotting purposes) can consult the sheet “correct spelling” in the same file.